 Officials have said for weeks that they were mulling the move as the number of cases have swelled and demand for shots has far exceeded supply around the country.

-The move comes as a growing number of jurisdictions, including several, as well as the have all deemed the outbreak an emergency.
+The move comes as a growing number of jurisdictions, including several states and cities, as well as the World Health Organization have all deemed the outbreak an emergency.

-This week, President Biden also tapped officials from the Federal Emergency Management Agency and the CDC tofrom the White House.
+This week, President Biden also tapped officials from the Federal Emergency Management Agency and the CDC to helm the country’s monkeypox response from the White House.

 On Wednesday, the CDC said it had tallied at least 6,617 infections across the country.
 All but two states — Montana and Wyoming — have reported spotting at least one infection.